zeph7/android-kotlin-TicTacToe-game/README.md

     CLICK on the Zeph Games ImageView - > it will animate with a clockwise rotation

 So its a fun game!!
-I worked on this project so as to get started to build real life app games and also to get more attached to Android Development and kotlin language as well!!
+I worked on this project so as to get started to build real life app games and also to get more attached with Android Development and kotlin language as well!!
-Here, I also modified some of animation styles according to my interest.
+Here, I also modified some of the animation styles according to my interest.
 Hope to get more and more Android Development out of me in future!!